bio-tools/biotoolsDocs/curators_guide.rst

 - annotate the location of machine-readable API specification (*e.g.* openAPI file) using the `download <http://biotools.readthedocs.io/en/latest/curators_guide.html#download>`_ attribute with `download type <http://biotools.readthedocs.io/en/latest/curators_guide.html#download-type>`_ of ``API specification``
   - annotate the location of any human-readable documentation using the `documentation <http://biotools.readthedocs.io/en/latest/curators_guide.html#documentation>`_ attribute with `documentation type <http://biotools.readthedocs.io/en/latest/curators_guide.html#download-type>`_ of ``API specification``
 - when assigning the `name <http://biotools.readthedocs.io/en/latest/curators_guide.html#name>`_, use the pattern ``name API`` *e.g.* ``Open PHACTS API``
-- in case the web service provides an interface to an existing tool registered in bio.tools, try to ensure the relevant annotations are consistent
+- in case the web service provides an interface to an existing tool registered in *bio.tools*, try to ensure the relevant annotations are consistent

 .. note::
-   - `biotoolsSchema <https://github.com/bio-tools/biotoolsschema>`_ includes a basic model of an API specification including endpoints however this is not yet supported in bio.tools
+   - `biotoolsSchema <https://github.com/bio-tools/biotoolsschema>`_ includes a basic model of an API specification including endpoints however this is not yet supported in *bio.tools*

 .. _webservice: